Incest Brothers

 Incest Brothers was a Swedish punk rock band formed in August 1977 in the Stockholm suburb of Jakobsberg in Järfälla.
 Their music is political punk, and was influenced by British punk.
 The band was discussed in the 2013 movie We Are the Best!.

 History

-The original Incest Brothers was formed an evening in August 1977, but was the band was reformed in September 1978 with many new members.
+The original Incest Brothers was formed an evening in August 1977, but the band was reformed in September 1978 with many new members.
 The band name was selected in the punk tradition of choosing a disgusting and obscene name.

 Together with KSMB and Travolta Kids the Incest Brothers contributed to the split album Bakverk 80.

 Following the break-up of the Incest Brothers, Mongo and Happy founded the punk band Köttgrottorna.
 Johnny Essing played guitar in the bands bob hund and Bergman Rock.